rotous/ikode/README.md

 	OPTIONS
-		--json          Output a JSON file instead of a JavaScript file --css           Output a CSS file instead of a JavaScript file --out           Name of output file
+		--json          Output a JSON file instead of a JavaScript file --css           Output a CSS file instead of a JavaScript file (only when not using --json) --out           Name of output file
 		--name          Name of the object with the URLS (only when not using --json or --css) --yes           Assume yes when prompted for a Yes/No answer